sleepyren/nyufile/README.md

 Have you ever accidentally deleted a file?
 Do you know that it could be recovered?
 In this lab, you will build a FAT32 file recovery tool called Need You to Undelete my FILE, or nyufile for short.

-Milestone 1: validate usage.
+Milestone 1: validate usage. \n
-Milestone 2: print the file system information.
-Milestone 3: list the root directory.
+Milestone 2: print the file system information. \n Milestone 3: list the root directory. \n
-Milestone 4: recover a small file.
+Milestone 4: recover a small file. \n
-Milestone 5: recover a large contiguously-allocated file.
-Milestone 6: detect ambiguous file recovery requests.
-Milestone 7: recover a contiguously-allocated file with SHA-1 hash.
+Milestone 5: recover a large contiguously-allocated file. \n Milestone 6: detect ambiguous file recovery requests. \n Milestone 7: recover a contiguously-allocated file with SHA-1 hash. \n

 Multiple files whose names differ only in the first character would end up having the same name when deleted.
 Therefore, you may encounter more than one deleted directory entry matching the given filename.
 When that happens, your program should print filename: multiple candidates found (replace filename with the actual file name) and abort.
 To solve the aforementioned ambiguity, the user can provide a SHA-1 hash via command-line option -s sha1 to help identify which deleted directory entry should be the target file.